ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect14.md

 * Under the hood of recursive functions (how recursive functions use the stack)
 * Helper functions
 * Recursion on strings
+* char arrays, C-strings and string literals
+* Basic operations on C-Strings using the cstring library functions
+* String class objects and methods (similarities and differences with c-strings)
 * Intro to lab08